Advantages of Whole Life Insurance You’re Not Supposed to Know

 Here’s how it works.

 First, I pay tax on my income before I put it into my whole life policy.
 Then, I pay premiums.
-My money grows in the life policy tax-deferred.
+My money grows in a life policy tax-deferred.
 This simply means that I don’t have to pay tax every year on the growth of my cash value component or death benefit.
-It implies I’ll have to pay someday … but if I utilize the policy correctly, I’ll never have to pay tax on that amount of money again.

 And if I withdraw cash, as long as I don’t take out more than what I paid in, I won’t pay tax on the withdrawal.
+Then, when my beneficiaries – in my case, my family’s trust – get my death benefit, it’s income-tax free.

 One other thing.
-To get this triple-tax advantage, you need to make sure your life policy does not become a Modified Endowment Contract (MEC), by having too much premium and too low a death benefit.
+To get this triple-tax advantage, you need to make sure your life policy does not become a Modified Endowment Contract (MEC) by having too much premium and too low a death benefit.
+It’s one of the few technical areas that can affect the long-term advantages of whole life insurance.
 You would want to make sure your life insurance is designed to keep your policy on the straight and narrow, not veering into MEC territory.
-A policy that becomes a MEC loses the tax-advantaged treatment and would be taxable any way you access and use your money.

 Advantage #5: Gateway to Income-Boosting Strategies

-Whole life isn’t just an all-star player, it’s like a magic sauce that elevates the rest of the team as well.
+Whole life isn’t just an all-star player; it’s like a magic sauce that elevates the rest of the team as well.
 One of the coolest advantages of whole life insurance is that you can do more with your other assets.
 That’s because it becomes the token permission slip to maximize your income from other sources.

 One income-boosting strategy when you have whole life insurance is a reverse mortgage.
 The reverse mortgage allows you to turn your home equity into an income stream.
 Then, instead of passing your house on to your loved ones, your death benefit replenishes your estate.